swajahataziz/namd-aws-batch/README.md

 6. On the Outbound tab, do the following:

-    * Choose Edit.
+    * Click on 'Edit Outbound Rules'.

     * For Type, choose All traffic.

-    * For Destination, choose Custom and paste the security group ID that you copied into the field.
+    * For Destination, choose Anywhere.

     * Choose Save.